cs5435/cs5435.github.io/assignments/index.md

 Assignments are available on Canvas.
 Please use Git to work on your projects.

 ### Homework Template
+You should submit your homework in Canvas as a PDF.
 We encourage using the provided [LATEX template]({{site.url}}/assignments/template/main.tex) for short answer questions.

 ### Homework Schedule